While in the U.S. the hottest Honda Civic on offer is the very capable—albeit somewhat dull—Civic Si, over in Europe they have the Civic Type R

 , a high-revving hot hatch with race-inspired looks, taut suspension and impeccable handling.
 With the release of a brand new Civic

-in the European market in recent years, performance fans are eagerly awaiting the arrival of its Type R variant.
+in Europe and other markets in recent years, performance fans are eagerly awaiting the arrival of its Type R variant.

 , suggesting the performance levels one can expect from the new Civic Type R.

-Interestingly, the design shows some new elements not seen on the regular Civic.
-The design is heavily linked to performance, with many of the elements offering real performance benefits, as confirmed by testing at the Nürburgring.
+The design is still heavily linked to performance, with many of the elements offering real performance benefits, as confirmed by the Nürburgring testing.
 Key elements include the huge rear wing, protruding tail-lights (designed to aid downforce), pumped fenders, 20-inch wheels, Brembo brakes, quad-exhaust tips and sporty body kit.

 Unfortunately, the latest Civic Type R, like its predecessor, won’t be offered in the U.S. as it is based on the Civic platform designed for the rest of the world.
 The good news is that we may see some of the car's hardware in the next-generation CR-Z or perhaps a new sports car to replace the S2000

 Look for a debut at the 2015 Geneva Motor Show next March._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.